-How to track a cougar in Washington
+How to catch a cougar in Washington

 Such as this "camera trap" that I watched wildlife biologist Kim Sager-Fradkin check up on during a trip to the Olympic Peninsula.